acwooding/conda-ops/README.md

 ```
 conda ops add my-local-package -c pip
 ```

-As a convenience `conda ops install` works like `conda ops add` and `conda ops sync`.
-Similarly, `conda ops uninstall` works like `conda ops remove` and `conda ops sync`.
+As a convenience `conda ops install` works like `conda install` but allows conda ops to track the installed packages transparently and reproducibly (effectively, it does a `conda ops add` and then `conda ops sync`).
+Similarly, `conda ops uninstall` works like *normal* and effectively consists of `conda ops remove` and `conda ops sync`.

-There is also a project specific `.condarc` file that is only invoked by `conda ops` on a project-by-project basis.
+There is also a project specific `.condarc` file that is always and only invoked by `conda ops` within the current conda ops project.
 This config file contains all the conda config settings relating to the solver and the channel settings so that solves are reproducible and the relevant configurations are easily shareable.
-See `conda ops config --help` for more details on how to work with and manage conda configuration within a conda ops project.
+See `conda ops config --help` for more details on how to work with and manage the conda configuration within a conda ops project.
+Note: we often find ourselves using `conda ops config --set solver libmamba`.

 Other helpful commands include:
 * `conda ops reqs list`: Show the contents of the requirements file.